noiseprotocol/noise_spec/noise.md

 After the handshake phase each party can send **transport messages**.
 Each transport message consists solely of an encrypted payload.

-All Noise messages are assumed to be 65535 bytes in length or less.
+All Noise messages are 65535 bytes in length or less.
 This allows safe streaming decryption and 16-bit length fields.

 2.2.
 Key agreement
 -------------------